aghasemzadeh/OpenMPL/README.md

 ## Installation

-To get started with [Project Name], follow these steps:
+To get started with OpenMPL, follow these steps:

 ### Steps